NewStrangeWorlds/BeAR/_sources/sections/observations.rst.txt

 the same units as the previous column.

-As mentionend above, an optional Gaussian instrument line profile, characterised by its FWHM, can be used in BeAR.
+As mentionend above, an optional Gaussian :ref:`instrument line profiles <sec:instrument_line_profile>`, characterised by its FWHM, can be used in BeAR.
 This information is added in an optional fourth column as shown below.

 .. include:: ../examples/gj570d_spex.dat
    :literal: